Editor/Publisher/Writer: KENYON JORDAN

 business for about 15 years and is a self-taught graphics

 artist.
-She handles the Pioneer's advertising sales and layout and the
+She handles the Pioneer's advertising sales, designs many of the ads, takes care of the

 Frequently Asked Questions